Russia regrets absence of Iran, Saudi in Geneva

 MOSCOW Russia said on Friday it regretted that Iran, Saudi Arabia, Jordan and Lebanon had not been invited to ministerial crisis talks on Syria in Geneva on Saturday following objections by the United States.

-The Foreign Ministry also said in a statement that agreement on a ceasefire and the withdrawal of government troops and rebel forces from cities would create a "favourable atmosphere" for a political transition.
+The Foreign Ministry also said in a statement that agreement on a ceasefire and the withdrawal of government troops and rebel forces from cities would create a "favorable atmosphere" for a political transition.

 Although the ministry welcomed the convening of the talks as a positive move, the statement pointed to no rapprochement with Western powers over plans for a political transition in Syria.